 Sushi Rolls

-• Place one sheet of nori (glossy side down) on a plastic wrap.
-Spread a layer of cooked sushi rice onto the nori, leaving out approx. 1 inch (2 cm) at the bottom and 2 inches (5 cm) at the top. → For thicker sushi rolls, only leave out 1 inch at the top (makes less than 8 sushi rolls, but thicker ones).
+• Place a sheet of nori (glossy side down) on a piece of plastic wrap.
+Spread a thin layer of sushi rice over the nori, leaving about 1 inch (2 cm) at the bottom and 2 inches (5 cm) at the top.
+Tip: For thicker rolls, leave just 1 inch at the top.
+To spread the rice, use a plastic spoon from the rice cooker or your hands (dipping them in water to prevent sticking).

-• Place a thin line of cream cheese, followed by cucumber, avocado, and tomato strips onto the lower third of the rice.
-Top with cilantro or sesame seeds. → Mix and match the fillings as you like.
+• Add a thin line of cream cheese, followed by cucumber, avocado, and tomato strips onto the lower third of the rice.
+Top with cilantro or sesame seeds.
+Tip: Feel free to mix and match your fillings!

-• Transfer onto a folded tea towel and roll it up into a tight sushi roll. → Check out the blog post for the visual guide with step-by-step pictures!
+• Transfer the nori onto a folded tea towel and roll tightly into a sushi roll. โ†’ Check out the blog post for the visual guide with step-by-step pictures!

 • Serve with soy sauce, wasabi, and pickled sushi ginger.